Teaching is a career like no other.

 - find financial support for teachers in Wales on the Discover Teaching website (opens in a new tab)

 4. Competitive salary and career progression

-Visit the Get into Teaching website (opens in a new tab) to find out about the competitive salary you will earn and the wealth of other benefits including a generous pension scheme you will have access to.
+Visit the Get Into Teaching website to find out about the competitive salary you will earn and the wealth of other benefits including a generous pension scheme you will have access to.
 And once qualified, there are lots opportunities for you to climb the career ladder in teaching.
-You can find more details about career progression (opens in a new tab) on the Get into Teaching website.
+You can find more details about career progression on the Get into Teaching website.